 Policy

-The University of Oregon has a duty to educate students to be responsible citizens and provide instruction, research, and public service programs that contribute to the maintenance and growth of a healthy state, national, and world economy.
-All employees, officers, students, and volunteers acting on behalf of the university have a responsibility to work towards the fulfillment of our mission and conduct themselves ethically, with the highest integrity, and in compliance with all applicable laws, regulations, and policies.
+The University of Oregon (“UO”) has a duty to educate students to be responsible citizens, and to provide instruction, research, and public service programs that contribute to the maintenance and growth of a healthy state, national, and world economy.
+All employees, faculty, staff, officers, students, and volunteers acting on behalf of the university have a responsibility to work towards the fulfillment of our mission and to conduct themselves ethically, with the highest integrity, and in compliance with all applicable laws, regulations, and policies.

 The UO is committed to conducting its affairs in ways that promote mutual trust and public confidence.
 We strive for excellence in our pursuit of knowledge and maintain high standards in all activities and duties.
 The UO upholds the following standards as the foundation for a civil, respectful, and nurturing environment when engaging in teaching, research, public service, and administrative activities:

 Honesty and Integrity – We demonstrate honesty in our communication and conduct while managing ourselves with integrity.
-We uphold the values of this code and make decisions based upon the greater good, conducting ourselves free of personal conflicts, self-dealingnot using resources for personal benefit or gain, or appearances of impropriety.
+We uphold the values of this code and make decisions based upon the greater good.
+We conduct ourselves free of personal conflicts and self-dealing; we do not use University resources for personal benefit or gain, we do not engage in impropriety or the appearance of impropriety.

-Respect – We demonstrate respect towards the rights and dignity of others; show concern for the welfare of others; expect equality, impartiality, openness, and due process by demonstrating equity and fairness without reference to individual bias; and refrain from discriminating against, harassing, or threatening others.
+Respect – We demonstrate respect towards the rights and dignity of others and show concern for the welfare of others; our engagement with others is marked by equality, impartiality, openness, and due process; we demonstrate equity and fairness without reference to individual bias; and we refrain from discriminating against, harassing, or threatening others.

 Stewardship and Compliance – We utilize resources and information entrusted to our care in a wise, ethical, and prudent manner in order to achieve our educational mission and strategic objectives.
 We uphold civic virtues and duties by obeying laws and policies.